 A move might have been out of the question with a forward mortgage, whereas with a reverse mortgage, seniors can move to cities closer to needed services, family, or friends.

-Reverse mortgages can be expensive loans due to upfront financed closing costs.
+Reverse mortgages can be expensive loans due to upfront financed origination fees.

 With the government insured reverse mortgage (HUD HECM) borrowers have both upfront and annual renewal mortgage insurance premiums (MIP) to pay.